Over the last few years, organisations have made concerted efforts to put gender equality issues at the forefront of their business.

 Gender equality is the state in which access to rights or opportunities is unaffected by someone’s gender.

-In essence, it is achieved when both women and men enjoy the same opportunities and rights within society as a whole.
+It is achieved when both women and men enjoy the same opportunities and rights within society.

 Gender inequality in the workplace.

-Gender inequality is a very sensitive subject that has manifested itself in several different ways throughout history.
-Appreciating the historical context of gender inequality is vital in helping us understand why the workplace remains one of the areas where gender inequality is still so prevalent.
+Gender inequality has manifested itself in several different ways throughout history.
+Appreciating the historical context of gender inequality is vital in understanding why the workplace remains one of the areas where gender inequality is still prevalent.

-Traditionally, outmoded schools of thought dictated that women should remain the primary carers of children and other dependants and not the family breadwinner.
-In recent years, this somewhat old-fashioned way of thinking has been challenged, and the historical perception of women being best suited to domesticated life and raising families is being progressively phased out.
+Historically, women's role in society has been restricted to being the primary carers of children and other dependants.
+In recent years, this outdated way of thinking has been challenged, and the traditional perception of women being best suited to domesticated life and raising families is being progressively phased out.

-While women may have achieved voting parity with men, the workplace continues to be a theatre where women are consistently undermined, unappreciated and perhaps most measurably, underpaid.
+While women achieved voting parity with men, the workplace has continued to be a theatre where women are consistently undermined, unappreciated and perhaps most measurably, underpaid.

-So why does a gender pay gap still remain?
+So why does a gender pay gap remain?

 Equality and UK law 🇬🇧

 Equal pay has been enshrined in law since 1970 when the Equal Pay Act was introduced.
-The act prohibited any differentiation between men and women in the same employment.
-The law stipulates:
+Although the act was repealed in 2010 and replaced with The Equality Act 2010, the differentiation between men and women in the same employment is still prohibited.

-While equal pay may be consecrated in law, the gender pay gap continues to be a big issue within the workplace.
+While equal pay may be consecrated in law, the gender pay gap continues to be a big issue in the workplace.

-In 2019, the UK’s overall gender pay gap within UK employment saw men earn 17.3% more than women, while the difference between full-time employees was 8.9%.
+In 2019, the overall gender pay gap in UK employment saw men earn 17.3% more than women, while the difference between full-time employees was 8.9%.
 Results from the previous year saw little change (17.8% and 8.6%).

 The reasons behind this continued gap are complex and numerous.
-Issues such as the incorrect implementation of laws, such as the aforementioned Equal Pay Act, may play their part, as well as the fact that the number of men in senior positions is entirely disproportionate to that of the workforce split.
+Issues such as the incorrect implementation of the Equal Pay Act is one, as is the disproportionate number of men in senior positions.

-Consequently, unravelling the knots of decades of gender discrimination is unlikely to be solved overnight, and there remains a great deal of work to be done to achieve parity in the future.
+Unravelling the knots of decades of gender discrimination is unlikely to be solved overnight and there remains a great deal of work to be done to achieve parity moving forward.

 Did you know?